 • If none of the children go to post secondary education, then the person who made the initial RESP contribution would get back their principal tax-free.
 The growth/earnings on the investments can be taken in cash, with certain conditions, or transferred tax-free into their RRSP, if they have available contribution room.
 The grant monies received over the years is paid back to the government.

-• There have been contributions to the RESP of at least $100 per year in any 4 years
+• 1.
+There have been contributions to the RESP of at least $100 per year

 • RESP monies can be used for ANY recognized institution within Canada, and outside of Canada as determined by HRDC.
-Click here to link to ALL eligible schools for which RESP money can be used for as determined by HRDC
+Click here to link to ALL eligible schools for which RESP money can be used for as determined by HRDC.